reupholstering a chair

 Cost to reupholster a chair - Furniture restoration expert upholstering a chairA skilled artisan transforms a chair with new upholstery.
 (Source: iStock)

-Since reupholstery involves stripping the chair down to its frame, you’ll have to consider the additional materials and services you may have to pay for.
+Since reupholstery involves stripping the chair down to its frame, consider the additional materials and services you may pay for.
 These can be simple add-ons like incorporating base linings to extend the durability of the reupholstered chair or using fire-retardant barrier cloths

 Most upholsterers also offer decorative nail trims, which can add to the total chair reupholstery cost.
-Aside from improving the aesthetic aspect of the chair, others may offer hypoallergenic padding and stuffing for added comfort.
-Usually, this specific service ranges from £20 to £50.
+Aside from improving the chair’s aesthetics, others may offer hypoallergenic padding and stuffing for added comfort.
+Usually, this specific service ranges from £21 to £51.

 Simple furniture repairs are also sometimes offered by many upholsterers.
 In the UK, chair repairs that involve fixing the frame and adding reinforcements often result in a 20-25% higher total reupholstery cost.